-If the Child Support Agency (CSA) or the Child Maintenance Service (CMS) arranged maintenance for you and you fall behind with your maintenance payments, you'll have to find a way of paying back the arrears.
-If you don't do this, the CSA or CMS could take enforcement action against you to try and make you pay back what you owe.
+If the Child Maintenance Service (CMS) arranged maintenance for you and you fall behind with your maintenance payments, you'll have to find a way of paying back the arrears.
+If you don't do this, the CMS could take enforcement action against you to try and make you pay back what you owe.

-This page tells you what happens if you owe maintenance under the 1993, 2003 or 2012 Child Maintenance Schemes and the CSA or CMS wants to take money directly from your benefits to pay off the arrears.
+This page tells you what happens if you owe maintenance and the CMS wants to take money directly from your benefits to pay off the arrears.

 Payment of arrears direct from benefits

-If you owe maintenance, the CSA or CMS can sometimes take regular deductions from your benefits until the arrears are paid off.
+If you owe maintenance, the CMS can take regular deductions from your benefits until the arrears are paid off.
 They don’t need to get a court order to allow them to do this.
 Deductions can also be made to recover any collection fees owed.